EMMATECH25/founderfit-backend/README.md

+Got it 🚀 — here’s a final polished README.md with the improvements we discussed:

 # FounderFit Backend

-This is the backend service for the FounderFit application.
+This is the backend service for the **FounderFit** application.
 It provides APIs for user authentication, business idea evaluation, and progress tracking in the 28-day challenge.

 ---